masih4/DigiPathoImageAnalysis/README.md

 ## List of academic institutes/companies working on computer-based digital pathology image analysis
-To help us to complete/update the list please send us a pull request or write the details in issues (name, country, and link), or contact us at amirreza.mahbod@meduniwien.ac.at
+To help me to complete/update the list please send a pull request or write the details in issues (name, country, and link), or contact at amirreza.mahbod@dp-uni.ac.at, Thanks!

 ![Project Image](https://github.com/masih4/DigiPathoImageAnalysis/blob/master/project_main.jpg)